AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_vpc.html.markdown

 * `cloud_type` - (Required) Type of cloud service provider, requires an integer value.
 Currently only AWS(1) is supported.
 * `account_name` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller.
 * `name` - (Required) Name of the vpc to be created.
 * `region` - (Optional) Region of cloud provider.
-Required except for GCP provider.
+Required to be empty for GCP provider, and non-empty for other providers.
 Example: AWS: "us-east-1", ARM: "East US 2".
 * `cidr` - (Optional) VPC cidr.
-Required except for GCP provider.
+Required to be empty for GCP provider, and non-empty for other providers.
 Example: "10.11.0.0/24".
 * `subnets` - (Optional) List of subnets to be specify for GCP provider.
-Required for GCP provider.
+Required to be non-empty for GCP provider, and empty for other providers.
   * `region` - Region of this subnet.
   * `cidr` - CIDR block.
   * `name` - Name of this subnet.
 * `aviatrix_transit_vpc` - (Optional) Specify whether it is an Aviatrix Transit VPC.
+Required to be false for GCP provider.
 Valid values: true, false.
 Default: false.
 * `aviatrix_firenet_vpc` - (Optional) Specify whether it is an Aviatrix Firenet VPC.
+Required to be false for GCP provider.
 Valid values: true, false.
 Default: false.

 ## Attribute Reference